SidakM-zz/Heads-Up-for-Adruino/README.md

 # Heads-Up-for-Adruino

 Created for the tiva C series board with the orbit booster pack.
-Based on the game Heads Up for android(https://play.google.com/store/apps/details?id=com.wb.headsup&hl=en).
+Based on the game Heads Up for android: https://play.google.com/store/apps/details?id=com.wb.headsup&hl=en

 Game Summary:
 The game will require a group of 2 to 4 people to